IndiaFilings / Learn / Maternity Benefits Act 2016

 Creche Facility

-The Maternity Benefits Act makes it obligatory for an establishment with fifty or more employees to have creche facilities, either individually or as a shared common facility, within a 500 meter radius.
+This Act makes it obligatory for an establishment with fifty or more employees to have creche facilities, either individually or as a shared common facility, within a 500-meter radius.
 Further, the mother is also permitted four daily visits to the creche, inclusive of an interval for rest.

 Work from Home

-The Maternity Benefits Act also officially recommends employers to permit women employees to work from home for some time after child birth.
-Though the Act does not mandate the employer to allow work from home for women employees, it recommend work from home facility after child birth for women workers and allows the employer/employee to decide on a duration for allowing work from home facility.
+This Act also officially recommends employers permit women employees to work from home for some time after childbirth.
+Though the Act does not mandate the employer to allow work from home for women employees, it recommends work a work-from-home facility after childbirth for women workers and allows the employer/employee to decide on a duration for allowing work-from-home facility.

 Appointment Letter